maurixavi/jamstack-11ty-blog/README.md

 # JAMStack personal blog

-This is a personal blog website built using the JAMstack architecture and the Eleventy static site generator.
+This is a personal blog website built using the JAMstack architecture and the Eleventy static site generator, with content managed by a CMS.

 [Eleventy](https://www.11ty.dev/): A static site generator that uses JavaScript templating to build static websites.